Classical Greek GCSE

 We offer this choice to provide flexibility.
 The length of time you need to cover the material depends on many factors such as work commitments, other courses, holidays, past times and previous knowledge of the subject.

-We suggest planning a realistic timetable of how many hours (maybe commit to certain days and times) per week you can spend on the course, allowing for other time commitments.
-If you are taking the exams (some students follow the courses just out of interest) you will need to allow time for revision.
+We suggest planning a realistic timetable of how many hours (maybe commit to certain days and times) per week you can spend on the course.
+If you are taking the exams you will need to allow time for revision.